 Vue is a project with an ordinary person at its origins, not a large corporation.
 At first, this framework did not look particularly reliable in the eyes of the developers.
 However, Vue has become extremely popular, with many programmers contributing to its development.
 We can say that it is the Vue developer community that is the force that supports the project.

 At Fulcrum Rocks, we also use React for our clients’ projects.
 Our developers have named five reasons to use it:

 We asked our developers why they like working on React.
 The guys noted both cross-platform and easy-to-read code and a low entry threshold.
 React is supported by any platform, and to start writing on it, you don’t have to spend a lot of time learning — you can quickly jump to real projects.

 2. Technology from Facebook

-Let's be honest - we all trust Facebook.
-First, because they developed React for themselves - and they don't do bad things for themselves.
+We tend to trust the tech expertise in Facebook.
+First, because they developed React for themselves —and they don’t do bad things for themselves.
 Because these technologies are trusted by other large companies, React has managed to prove its reliability.

 3. Large community

 There are over 130,000 posts on GitHub tagged “react”.
 The library is used all over the world, and there is a huge community of programmers behind React, including Facebook.
 Over the past seven years, the communities have accumulated an extensive knowledge base.
 When a developer has a question, he can ask a specialist from anywhere in the world.